Leyber91/glowing-engine/README.md

 - Website design and development by Luis Blanco
 - Tools and engines by Luis Blanco and Cristina Cordero
 - Other scripts and contributions by other contributors

+## Legal Disclaimer

+The tools and scripts provided on this website are intended for educational and informational purposes only.
+We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
+Any reliance you place on such information is therefore strictly at your own risk.

+In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.

+The use of the tools and scripts on this website is at your own risk.
+We are not responsible for any damage or loss that may result from the use of these tools and scripts.
+You are solely responsible for ensuring that the tools and scripts are used in accordance with the laws and regulations of your jurisdiction.

+By using this website, you agree to the terms of this disclaimer.
+If you do not agree with these terms, please do not use our website.

+Please note that we are not responsible for the privacy practices of any third-party services or platforms that may be linked to or used on this website.
+We encourage you to review the privacy policies of these services and platforms to understand their practices and your options.